CelisTittse/OCR_dutch_books/README.md

 3.1 Correction of frequently misread quotation marks (e.g., 'Hallo?/' becomes 'Hallo?').

-3.2 Rectification of detached initial letters, as seen in 'l etter'.
+3.2 Rectification of detached first letters, as seen in 'l etter'.

 3.3 Implementation of targeted adjustments for frequently encountered errors.